imjohnbo/issue-bot/README.md

 Or just need an issue created on a certain condition?
 Issue Bot is there when your CI build breaks. 💔

-Issue Bot is a flexible GitHub Action that will open a new issue based on `input` values issue template of your choice.
-You can make it close the most recent one of its type, you can pin it, and since it's open source, [pull requests](https://github.com/imjohnbo/issue-bot/compare) are welcome!
+Issue Bot is a flexible GitHub action that takes care of a few issue related tasks:
+- Opens new issue with `title`, `body`, `labels`, and `assignees`
+- Uses [Mustache templating syntax](https://github.com/janl/mustache.js) in `body`, along with a couple of handy template variables: `assignees` and `previousIssueNumber`
+- Closes most recent previous issue with all `labels` if `close-previous` is true
+- Adds new issue to `project` (user, organization, or repository project based on value of `project-type`), `column`, and `milestone`
+- Pins new issue and unpins previous issue if `pinned` is true
+- Makes issue comments linking new and previous issues if `linked-comments` is true
+- Assigns new issue only to the _next_ assignee in the list if `rotate-assignees` is true.
+Useful for duty rotation like first responder.
+- Pairs well with [imjohnbo/extract-issue-template-fields](https://github.com/imjohnbo/extract-issue-template-fields) if you'd prefer to open issues based on [issue templates](https://docs.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#issue-templates)

 ## v3 Migration
 ⚠️ If you're a `v2` user, please note that these breaking changes were introduced in `v3`: ⚠️